brownk96/french_101/source/traveling_tips.rst

 Traveling Tips
 ==============

 Traveling can be intimidating, especially if it’s to a new country and one that speaks a language you do not.
-Below are some tips on how to go about your trip to guide you, keep you aware of some things, and help you have the best time possible.
+Below are some tips on how to go about your trip, guide you, keep you aware, and help you have the best time possible.

 Some of these are broad travel recommendations, while others are specific to taking a trip to France.

 1. Keep extra cash on you, hidden, in case of any sort of emergency.